Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 2 series of 8 sets for 2 days.

-**Remember, before you progress to the next week, make sure you show adaptation at the previous stage (ie your reps are consistent from set to set and series to series and there isn’t a noticeable dip in your power output).
+**Remember, before you progress to the next week, make sure that you show adaptation at the previous stage.
+Specifically, be sure your reps are consistent from set to set and series to series and there isn’t a noticeable dip in your power output.

-What I am here trying to do is give you some tools to help you better measure and progress your training so that you’re as optimally prepared as you can be when the end of the season rolls around.
+What I am trying to do is give you some tools to help you better measure and progress.
+Ultimately, this will help ensure that you’re as optimally prepared as you can be for the end of the season.

-Getting beat on while you’re sucking wind is no way you want to finish up your season, right?
+Getting beat on while you’re sucking wind is not how you want to finish up, right?

-Well, then take the info I cover above and put together a solid plan to help peak your conditioning, rather than go onto a random website and select something that looks like it’ll be a challenging way to finish your lifting workout for the day.
+Well, then take the info I covered and put together a solid program to help peak your conditioning.
+It’s probably a better plan than going onto a random website and selecting something that looks like it’ll be a challenging workout for the day.

 Great article.
 I have Joel’s book and use it for my conditioning regularly.
 It’s a great read.
 Keep it up brutha.